Kong/kong-dist-cloudformation/README.md

 ## Summary

-You have option to chose between two templates, one provisions Kong resources along with a new Cassandra cluster another provisions kong resources with user provided Cassandra seed nodes.
+You have option to chose between two templates, one provisions Kong resources along with a new Cassandra cluster another provisions Kong resources with user provided Cassandra seed nodes.

 In case if you chose Kong with Cassandra option, Template use [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) ami to create the Cassandra instance.